 Your NYC moving and storage company most likely has items it won’t agree to move.
 Firearms, for instance, are considered dangerous and you also don’t want to be held liable if they somehow get into the wrong hands.
 Rent a car if you need to and take care of those items on your own.

 Similarly, you’ll probably find limits on flammable items like gasoline, lighter fluid, propane cylinders, fireworks, and even cans of paint.
 You’ll need to make separate arrangements for these items or get rid of them ahead of time.
-Most of those probably aren’t things you want to take with you on a cross country move!
+They are typically on the list of things movers shouldn’t move.
+Besides, most of those probably aren’t things you want to take with you on a cross country move anyway!

 Personal information is also invaluable and can cause lasting damage if lost or stolen.
 If you’re working with an international moving company for an overseas move, remember to keep your passport on hand for the airport.
 The same holds true for birth certificates for you and your children.